cyberwatchdoug/cyberwatchdoug/README.md

 My passion is in cybersecurity and information assurance and security.
 However, my projects and tinkerings encompass the broader information security (IT) world.

+## Projects

+**homelab_ansible**

+  a collection of Ansible playbooks and scripts designed to automate the setup, configuration, backup, and management of services in a personal homelab environment.
+It includes automation for user bootstrapping, lightweight Kubernetes (k3s) deployment, Paperless-NGX backup routines, and secure credential management using Ansible Vault, with a focus on Fedora Linux and OpenMediaVault systems.

 <!-- insert cool links here and trackers -->

 <!-- ## Projects